jfarmer/intro-javascript/Collections/README.md

 1. Arrays (or lists)
 1. Dictionary (or associative array)

 Most modern languages have built-in support for these types of collections and JavaScript is no exception.
-We'll discuss how these collections are below:
+We'll discuss how these collections are below.

+## Contents

 - [Arrays in JavaScript](./Arrays.md)
 - [Dictionaries in JavaScript](./Dictionaries.md)